robertorcosta/azure-docs.pt-br/articles/azure-monitor/vm/resource-manager-vminsights.md

 ## <a name="onboard-an-azure-virtual-machine"></a>Integrar uma máquina virtual do Azure
-A amostra a seguir adiciona uma máquina virtual do Azure ao Azure Monitor para VMs.
+A amostra a seguir adiciona uma máquina virtual do Azure aos insights da VM.

 ### <a name="template-file"></a>Arquivo de modelo